Uggerby Å

-Uggerby Å (Uggerby River) - a river in northern Denmark (the chief river in Vendsyssel).
+The Uggerby Å (Uggerby River) is a river in northern Denmark; it is the chief river in Vendsyssel.
 The river is over 50 km long.
 It rises in Sterup (south of Hjørring) and empties into Skagerrak.
 In the river, there is a large stock of sea trout, brook trout, eel, shellfish and pike.
-The association has approx. 50 km fishing right by the river.
+The association has approximately 50 km of fishing spots right by the river.